📦 Free Shipping over $60

 Do Edibles Show Up in Drug Tests?

 Any edibles with THC will show up on drug tests.
 This is also true for a THC gummies drug test or other CBD edibles with THC.
-The drug tests are testing for delta-9 THC and its metabolites, so do not differentiate the source of the THC.
+The drug tests are testing for delta-9 THC and its metabolites, so they do not differentiate the source of the THC.
 As explained, the actual detection time depends on many factors, including the route of consumption.
 There are different kinds of drug tests, too.
 Generally, the various test types and edible detection windows for THC and metabolites are as follows.

 These are just averages.
 As explained, there are many factors influencing how long edibles stay in the system and how long the THC and metabolites are detectable.